Amrutha5081/ChatApplication---Clone-of-Whatsapp/README.md

 Additional P.S - You can also add videos, gip format videos, voice messages, emoji stickers and many more using this application!

+For deployment, you can use
+<h1> FrontEnd Deployment - Vercel, Netlify</h1>

 -Happy Coding.